ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Foreign-Languages.md

 ###Sentence Limit

 CS has a limit of 254 words per sentence, which in this context means 254 characters per sentence of input.
 Where terminal punctuation is detected, that ends a sentence.
 Where the limit is reached before finding any terminal punctuation, CS does what it does with English, it breaks the sentence at that point and remaining words will be allocated to the next sentence.
 Ryan ran some numbers on about 100,000 user inputs from our jp bots.
 The average character length was 33, and inputs greater than 254 characters only account for 0.5% of all volleys.

 ###Numbers

 For english numbers as digits residing adjacent to japanese characters, the english number is broken off intact.
 Thus ??72?????  becomes ? ?
 72 ? ? ? ? ? on inputs

+### Sentence Terminators
+The major japanese characters acting as sentence terminators (the equivalent of ?, ! and .) in user inputs are automatically converted to their ascii equivalents so that CS rules regarding that punctuation will be maintained for pattern matching or rule invocation.

 ## GERMAN
 The spell checker has code to break apart an unknown compound word into its separate